Shiyang-He/genomic.region.coverage/README.md

 # genomic.region.coverage
     This folder contains two scripts to compute sequencing depth for NGS data.
-Both can o
-The input will be a bam file.
+Both can work.
+The input is a bam file.
 You will need to know which genomic reference is used and download its genome.size file, or use samtools to generate it from genome.fasta file.
 To find out which reference was used, use the command: samtools view -H, you will see the genomic build info.